nsfzyzz/Coded_Elastic_Computing_On_CREDENCE/README.md

 # Coded Elastic Computing using CREDENCE

-The implementation of coded elastic computing is done using CREDENCE: https://github.com/Credence-Research-Org/credence
+The implementation of coded elastic computing is done using CREDENCE:

+https://github.com/Credence-Research-Org/credence

-The CREDENCE is under the following license:
+The CREDENCE project is under the following license:

 BSD 3-Clause License